 Psoriasis is not a transmitted disease because it has no infection.
 Therefore, contacting to patients or even directly touching psoriasis rash does not cause any transmission.

 According to recent research, psoriasis is occurred by two factors.

 It is found that psoriasis is occurred by white blood cell abnormalities in function.
-Therefore, it destroys our skin cells causing rapidly skin cell replication and chronic skin inflammation.
+Therefore, it destroys our skin cells causing rapid skin cell replication and chronic skin inflammation.

-As psoriasis is the autoimmune disease, any factors stimulate abnormal immune system can impair its symptoms such as
+As psoriasis is an autoimmune disease, any factors that stimulate an abnormal immune system can impair its symptoms such as

 Information by Dr. Narumol Tongsreeneam